Symptoms of Parkinson’s doesn’t always mean they have the disease

 What to do if your senior has Parkinson’s-like symptoms

-If you notice signs of Parkinson’s in your older adult, the first thing to do is talk with their doctor.
-It’s important to review their complete medication history (including over-the-counter drugs and supplements) and discuss any other symptoms or changes.
+If you notice Parkinson’s-like symptoms in your older adult, the first thing to do is talk with their doctor.
+The doctor should review their complete medication history (including over-the-counter drugs and supplements) and you should let them know about any other symptoms or changes.

 Can these symptoms be reversed?

 In general, Parkinson’s-like symptoms should improve after the medication causing the problem is stopped.
-Unfortunately, it’s not a quick fix – it could take 4 to 18 months.
+Unfortunately, it’s not a quick fix – it could take months.

 In some cases, the drug-induced symptoms might actually reveal a previously unknown chronic condition like actual Parkinson’s disease or Lewy body dementia.